thislight/luabundler/docs/manual.md

 ### Runtime Options

-You can configure runtime behaviour by "runtime" field.
+You can configure the runtime behaviour using the "runtime" field.

 ````lua
 -- recipe.lua